LarsGittenberg/Frogger-Game-Clone/README.md

 - when player reaches the top 'water zone', game emits 'victory' sound, the player receives a point.
 An alert window will notify the player of their 'win' and their current score.
 Closing the alert window allows player to continue, game resets keeping track of player wins/score

 ## <a name="acknowledgments"></a>Acknowledgements
-Special thanks to Matthew Cranford for initial setup of player class in his [walkthrough](https://matthewcranford.com/arcade-game-walkthrough-part-2-pseudo-code/);
+Special thanks to Matthew Cranford for help in initial setup of player build in his [class/psuedo-code walkthrough](https://matthewcranford.com/arcade-game-walkthrough-part-2-pseudo-code/)